Creamy Baked Mac and Cheese

 Ingredients for creamy baked mac and cheese in separate bowls

-• elbow macaroni: base pasta
+• elbow macaroni: short pasta that holds sauce well

-• cheddar cheese: main flavor and melt
+• cheddar cheese: sharp cheese for flavor and melt

-• mozzarella cheese: stretchy texture
+• mozzarella cheese: melty cheese for stretch

-• milk: creates creamy sauce
+• milk: base liquid for the sauce

-• heavy cream: adds richness
+• heavy cream: adds body and richness

-• butter: smooth base
+• butter: fat for the roux base

-• flour: thickens sauce
+• flour: thickens the sauce

-• black pepper: adds mild spice
+• black pepper: adds subtle heat

-• paprika: color and warmth
+• paprika: adds warmth and color

 Kitchen Equipment